 Unfortunately, surveys and data about preferences are scarce.
 However, the 2007 Colombian Household Survey (GEIH) includes two useful questions to identify whether workers are informal out of choice or necessity.
-One question asks informal workers whether they would like to accept a job in the formal market with the same or higher earnings (including wage plus benefits)8.
-The other question asks respondents the reason they are informally employed.
+One question asks informal workers whether they would like to accept a job in the formal market with the same or higher earnings (including wage plus benefits).7 The other question asks respondents the reason they are informally employed.
 If the worker answers negatively to the first question or does not state the impossibility of finding work as the reason to be informal, then the worker is considered a voluntary informal worker.
 According to the expanded data, 36% of informal workers in Colombia reveal preferences for informal jobs.
 This proportion increases to 41% using the 13-areas aggregate and decreases to 32% in rural areas, indicating that voluntary informality is more of an urban issue.

 These percentages are not low per se, but they look rather low in a regional perspective.
-According to Perry (2007)9, the preferences of informal work among independent workers are 41% inColombia, which compares with 60% in Argentina, 74% in Bolivia, 75% in the Dominican Republic in Brazil (68% of males and 56% of women)10.
-Preferences for informality in the region among the informal salaried show less variance across countries: 43% in Argentina, 52% in Bolivia, and 57% in the Dominican Republic, compared with 40% in Colombia.
+According to Perry (2007),8 the preferences of informal work among independent workers are 41% in Colombia, which compares with 60% in Argentina, 74% in Bolivia, 75% in the Dominican Republic in Brazil (68% of males and 56% of women).9 Preferences for informality in the region among the informal salaried show less variance across countries: 43% in Argentina, 52% in Bolivia, and 57% in the Dominican Republic, compared with 40% in Colombia.
 The responses to the question about the reasons to be informal confirm the previous results.
-The percentage of informal independent workers that report the impossibility of finding a job in the formal market is 25% in Bolivia, 44% in the Dominican Republic, 55% in Colombia11 and 59%12 in Argentina.
-In Mexico13 only 12% of the informal male workers and 6% of the informal female workers reported the impossibility of finding a formal job as the main reason to be informal.
-However, these results are less comparable among countries since the asked questions varied14.
-When compared with a more international group, preferences for informality are also in the middle low range, with Norway, Denmark, and Russia showing lower preferences for informality, Spain and Japan similar preferences and most of the developed countries showing higher preferences for informality (Perry, 2007)15.
-These results show
+The percentage of informal independent workers that report the impossibility of finding a job in the formal market is 25% in Bolivia, 44% in the Dominican Republic, 55% in Colombia10 and 59%11 in Argentina.
+In Mexico12 only 12% of the informal male workers and 6% of the informal female workers reported the impossibility of finding a formal job as the main reason to be informal.
+However, these results are less comparable among countries since the asked questions varied.
+13 When compared with a more international

-8 Another available question is if they would accept a formal job but with lower earnings.
+Another available question is if they would accept a formal job but with lower earnings.
 We decided to include as voluntary informal workers those that wouldn't accept that job even if the pay was higher, as we considered that it related better to our purposes.
 It is important to note that this question was only asked to employees and self-employment.
 In this portion we are assuming that salaried workers show similar preferences than independent workers.

-9 Based on Arias and Bustelo (2007), Arias, Landa and Yañez (2007).
+Based on Arias and Bustelo (2007), Arias, Landa and Yañez (2007).
 Except in Colombia the question was: if you were able to choose would you rather be a salaried or an independent worker?
 The data for Colombia refers to the 2006 fall Survey.
 Also reported by Bernal (2009).

-10 This percentage correspond to the independent workers that answered that they will not leave their independent job for a job with a signed job contract.
+9 This percentage correspond to the independent workers that answered that they will not leave their independent job for a job with a signed job contract.
 From the pesquisa Nacional por Amostra de Domicilios 1990.

-$^{^{\}rm 11}\,34\%$ of answers, since two choices were available
+10 34% of answers, since two choices were available

-12 43% of answers, since multiple choices were available
+11 43% of answers, since multiple choices were available